BurnyCoder/all-mathematics/applied_mathematics/probability_theory/probability_space.md

     - **Variance**: A measure of how spread out the values of a random variable are from its expected value.
     - **Conditional Probability**: The probability of an event occurring, given that another event has already occurred.
     - **Independence**: Two events are independent if the occurrence of one does not affect the probability of the other.
+    - **[Calculus](../../../pure_mathematics/analysis/integral.md)**: For continuous random variables, probabilities are calculated by integrating a probability density function.

 - **Applications**:
     - **Statistics**: Provides the theoretical foundation for statistical inference and data analysis.